sweetice/Deep-reinforcement-learning-with-pytorch/readme.md

-This repository will implement the classic deep reinforcement learning algorithms.
-The aim of this repository is to provide clear code for people to learn the deep reinforcement learning algorithm.
+This repository will implement the classic and state-of-the-art deep reinforcement learning algorithms.
+The aim of this repository is to provide clear pytorch code for people to learn the deep reinforcement learning algorithm.

-In the future, more algorithms will be added and the existing codes will also be maintained.
+In the future, more state-of-the-art algorithms will be added and the existing codes will also be maintained.

 ![demo](figures/demo.gif)
 ## Requirements